I put the best electric blankets and heated throws to the test – these are my 8 top recommendations

 Reasons to avoid

-There are dual-controls so that two sleepers can toggle their preferred heat independently and an auto shut-off timer with 1, 3, and 9-hour settings so that you don't have to worry about switching off the blanket before you fall asleep.
+There are also dual-controls that are invaluable if you share a bed.
+This means both sleepers can toggle their preferred heat independently, plus there's an auto shut-off timer with 1, 3, and 9-hour settings so that I didn't have to worry about switching off the blanket before I fell asleep.
 The only downside is that those higher temperature settings do mean more energy usage, with this blanket using 150W on each side, compared to an average of 70W.

-Whilst it might be one of the most expensive heated blankets in our round-up, if you're looking for a toasty and comfortable night's sleep this winter, then our tests found this to be the best electric blanket to invest in.
+It's the most expensive heated blanket in my round-up, but if you're looking for a toasty and comfortable night's sleep this winter I think it's hands down the best electric blanket to invest in.

 Best heated throw